jboegeholz/better_launch/CONTRIBUTING.md

        $ git push -u origin my-feature

-Finally, go to the web page of the your fork of the bolero repo, and click 'Pull request' to send your changes to the maintainers for review. request.
+6. Finally, go to the web page of your fork of the better_launch repo, and click 'Pull request' to send your changes to the maintainers for a review.

 ## Merge Policy
 Developers have to submit pull requests.
 Those will be reviewed by at least